By J. L. Starkey

 John Wood: Observer, Writer

-Uncle Morris was truthful in his narrative, although he presented a watered-down version of the facts.
+Uncle Morris was truthful in his narrative, although he watered down the facts to some extent.
 But John Wood did no such thing.

 Raw and powerful in its honesty, Wood’s journal includes detailed descriptions of the risks the men faced along the Trail.
 Every day, they lived with hunger, a lack of potable water, and the threat of Indian attacks.